novaprova/novaprova/doc/manual/porting.rst

 At this point you need to set the ``$os`` variable to the short name of the platform operating system, e.g. ``x86``.
 This is going to be used to choose a filename ``$os.cxx``, so the name must be short and contain no spaces or / characters.
-Ideally it will be entirely lowercase, to match the Novaprova conventions.
+Ideally it will be entirely lowercase, to match the NovaProva conventions.

 Optionally, you can append to the ``$platform_CFLAGS`` variable if there are some compiler flags (e.g. ``-DGNU_SOURCE``) that should be set for that platform only.